• Skip to main content

 Fresh vs. Dried Blueberries

-I have baked fresh and dried cookies, and there is a difference.
-Although many people want to know the national value between the two, I want to know how they are in terms of baking as a baker.
+I have baked with fresh and dried fruit in cookies, and there is a difference.
+Although many people want to know the nutritional value between the two, I want to know how they are baked in cookies.

 You can't beat the taste of fresh blueberries in your cookies, but I mix the cookie dough a little differently.
 To me, it is all about the cookie dough.
-If I am using fresh blueberries, I like soft cookie dough since I mix my fresh blueberries at the end and with a spatula.
+If I am using fresh blueberries, I like soft cookie dough after the flour has been added, since I mix my fresh blueberries at the end and with a spatula.
 I try very hard not to break up the blueberries anymore than I have to.

-Dried blueberries will plump up a little when refrigerated in the cookie dough, which is excellent.
+Dried blueberries will plump up a little when refrigerated in the cookie dough before baking, which is excellent.
 These make nice-looking cookies that do not bleed blue throughout the cookie dough.

 Making Blueberry Cookies